OpenEvalProject/evals/manuscripts/elife-20041/v2/manuscript.md

 As a control, we also ran the connectivity analysis with the set of S-cones from our alternative, more liberal classification (Figure 3—figure supplement 2B,C).
 In this analysis, CBC9 was the only color specific BC type whereas all other BC types, including CBC1, contacted both S- and M-cones without preferences (Figure 3—figure supplement 2C).
 This contradicts the result of a previous analysis based on physiology, which implies that CBC1 does not receive S-cone input (Breuninger et al., 2011).

-## The CBCX has few and atypical cone contacts
+### The CBCX has few and atypical cone contacts

 CBCX had an atypical connectivity pattern compared to other CBC types, so we decided to study its connections in more detail.
-This BC type has only recently been identified by (
+This BC type has only recently been identified by (Helmstaedter et al., 2013; Shekhar et al., 2016).
+It has a compact dendritic tree but a relatively wide axonal terminal system that stratifies narrowly at approximately the same depth as CBC5O and 5I do.
+Interestingly, CBCX seems to sample the cone input very sparsely, with input from only two cones on average, and contacting only about 20% of the cones available in its dendritic field (Figure 3C,D and G).
+In fact, dendrites of CBCX oftentimes passed underneath cones or even stopped shortly before cone pedicles without making contacts at all (Figure 4A and B).
+It is unlikely that this resulted from incomplete skeletons for these BCs, as all skeletons were independently verified for this study and corrected where necessary (see Materials and methods).

 ![Figure 4.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig4-v2.jpg)

 **Figure 4.:** (A) Volume-reconstructed CBCX dendritic arbor (red) contacting few cone pedicles (cyan, invaginating contact; grey, tip contact).
 (B) Same exemplary cone array as in A. with CBCX dendritic arbor contacting cones.
 Light grey, non-contacted cones; cyan, invaginating contacts; dark grey, tip contacts.
 (C) EM image showing tip contact between CBCX (red) and cone pedicles (cyan), top view (left) and side view (right).
 (D) Invaginating and tip contacts in CBCXs and other ON-CBCs.
-Bars in D. indicate 95% CI.DOI: http://dx.doi.org/10.7554/eLife.20041.014
+Bars in D. indicate 95% CI.

 We re-examined all detected contacts between CBCXs and cones and found that very few of those were ‘classical’ invaginating ON-CBC contacts (3 out of 19 contacts, n = 7 cells, Figure 4B–D).
 The vast majority were ‘tip’ contacts (16 out of 19 contacts, n = 7 cells), which were similar to basal contacts made by OFF-CBC dendrites (Figure 4B–D).
 The available data was not conclusive with regards to the question whether these tip contacts of CBCX are smaller than those of OFF-CBCs (median area: 0.05 µm2 for n = 22 CBCX contacts; 0.10 µm2 for n = 23 OFF-CBC contacts, but p=0.17, Wilcoxon ranksum test).

 In contrast to the CBCX, the other ON-CBC types made mostly invaginating contacts (71 out of 81 contacts, n = 12 cells, two cells per BC type, Figure 4D), indicating a significant effect of cell type on contact type (GLM with Poisson output distribution, n = 38, interaction: p=3.6x10−7, see Materials and methods).
 We checked if CBCX receive rod input instead but did not observe any rod contacts (see below).
 Thus, the CBCX appears to be an ON-CBC with both very sparse and atypical cone contacts similar to those made by OFF-CBCs.
 Still, based on the axonal stratification depth (Helmstaedter et al., 2013) and recent electrophysiological and functional recordings (Ichinose et al., 2014; Franke et al., 2016) this BC type is most likely an ON-CBC, supported by its mGluR6 expression (Shekhar et al., 2016).

-## RBCs make contacts with cones
+### RBCs make contacts with cones

 We next analyzed the connectivity between photoreceptors and rod bipolar cells (RBCs) to test the hypothesis that RBCs may contact cones directly (Pang et al., 2010).
 Three cells labeled as RBC in Helmstaedter et al. (Helmstaedter et al., 2013) were excluded from this analysis, as they did not contact any rods (Figure 5—figure supplement 1).
 We also found some rods not contacted by any RBC, which is likely due to incomplete tracing of the fine dendritic tips of some RBCs.

-In fact, RBCs did not only contact rod spherules but also cone pedicles (
+In fact, RBCs did not only contact rod spherules but also cone pedicles (Figure 5A,B).
+These contacts were typical ON-CBC contacts with invaginating dendritic tips into the cone pedicles (Figure 5B).
+To quantify the cone-to-RBC connectivity in more detail, we counted the number of cones contacted by an individual RBC.
+While the vast majority (75%) contacted at least one cone, only 25% of all RBCs (n = 141) did not contact any (Figure 5C).
+However, we did not find a preference of RBCs to connect S- or M-cones (Figure 5D).
+Conversely, 45% of cones contacted a single RBC, ~35% spread their signal to two to four RBCs, and only 20% of the cones did not make any contact with an RBC (Figure 5E).
+Our finding provides an anatomical basis to the physiologically postulated direct cone input into a subset of RBCs (Pang et al., 2010).
+Next, we evaluated whether RBCs contacting only rods or both cone(s) and rods represent two types of RBC, as hypothesized by Pang et al. (2010).
+However, the two groups of RBCs did not differ regarding the stratification depth of their axonal arbor (Figure 5—figure supplement 2A), number of rod contacts (Figure 5—figure supplement 2B) or potential connectivity to AII amacrine cells (Figure 5—figure supplement 2C), and did not form independent mosaics (Figure 5—figure supplement 2D).
+In addition, the dendritic field size (116 vs 131 µm², p=0.1, n = 139 RBCs) and the number of dendritic tips (46 vs. 45.5, p=0.8, n = 12 manually counted RBCs) did not differ significantly between the two groups.
+Therefore, the available anatomical data argue against two types of RBC.

 ![Figure 5.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig5-v2.jpg)

 **Figure 5.:** (A) Volume-reconstructed RBC (red) contacting both rods (magenta) and cone pedicles (cyan).
 (B) EM images showing invaginating contact between cone (cyan) and RBC (red), side view (top) and top view (bottom).
 (C) Number of RBCs contacted by cones.
 (D).
 Number of RBCs contacted by S- and M cones.
 (E) Number of cones contacted by RBCs.
-Bars in D. indicate 95% CI.DOI: http://dx.doi.org/10.7554/eLife.20041.015
+Bars in D. indicate 95% CI.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (A–C) Three BCs classified as RBCs by Helmstaedter et al. (2013) but not contacting rods in the present study, these cells were therefore excluded from the analysis (for each cell two projections from different angles are shown).
-(D) BC classified as CBC9 but excluded from this study due to lack of complete dendritic tree.DOI: http://dx.doi.org/10.7554/eLife.20041.016
+(D) BC classified as CBC9 but excluded from this study due to lack of complete dendritic tree.

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig5-figsupp2-v2.jpg)

 **Figure 5—figure supplement 2.:** (A) Relative density of RBC spherules in the IPL using both dendritic ON and OFF starburst amacrine cell (SAC) bands (top) and only the dendritic ON SAC band (bottom) for depth correction (shading: SEM).
 (B) Number of rods contacted by RBCs contacting only rods or both rods and cones (95% confidence interval, CI).
 (C) Contact area with AIIs for RBCs contacting only rods or both rods and cones (95% CI).
-(D) Dendritic (top) and axonal (bottom) mosaics for RBCs contacting rods or both rods and cones.DOI: http://dx.doi.org/10.7554/eLife.20041.017
+(D) Dendritic (top) and axonal (bottom) mosaics for RBCs contacting rods or both rods and cones.

-## Quantification of rod to OFF-CBC contacts
+### Quantification of rod to OFF-CBC contacts

-Analogous to the analysis above, we skeletonized and volume rendered a complete set of over 2000 neighboring rod spherules (about 50% of the EM field,
+Analogous to the analysis above, we skeletonized and volume rendered a complete set of over 2000 neighboring rod spherules (about 50% of the EM field, Figure 6A, Figure 6—figure supplement 1) and identified rod-to-bipolar cell connections.
+In addition to the well-described invaginating rod-to-RBC connections (Figure 6B), we also found basal contacts between OFF-CBCs and rods close to the invaginating RBC dendrites (Figure 6C), as described earlier (Hack et al., 1999; Mataruga et al., 2007; Haverkamp et al., 2008; Tsukamoto and Omi, 2014).
+We did not find any contacts between ON-CBCs and rods (in agreement with Tsukamoto and Omi, 2014; but see Tsukamoto et al., 2007).

 ![Figure 6.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig6-v2.jpg)

 **Figure 6.:** (A) Volume-reconstructed, neighboring rod spherules (right) in one half of the field of the reconstructed cone pedicles (left).
 (B) Rod spherule (magenta) with invaginating dendrites of two RBCs (orange, red).
 Schematic drawing (left), EM images side view (middle) and top view (right).
 (C) Rod spherule (magenta) with basal contacts by OFF-CBCs (yellow).
 Schematic (left), volume-reconstructed vertical view (middle), EM image with top view (right).
 The latter also shows an invaginating RBC dendrite (red).
 (D–F).
 Number of rods (and fraction) contacted by RBCs (D,E), and OFF-CBC types (D, F).
-Bars in D. indicate 95% CI.DOI: http://dx.doi.org/10.7554/eLife.20041.018
+Bars in D. indicate 95% CI.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig6-figsupp1-v2.jpg)

-**Figure 6—figure supplement 1.:** Contact area versus distance to RBC contact point for OFF-CBC-rod contacts (A) and contact area versus eccentricity for RBCs (B) contacts indicating correctly and incorrectly classified contacts.DOI: http://dx.doi.org/10.7554/eLife.20041.019
+**Figure 6—figure supplement 1.:** Contact area versus distance to RBC contact point for OFF-CBC-rod contacts (A) and contact area versus eccentricity for RBCs (B) contacts indicating correctly and incorrectly classified contacts.

 A single RBC contacted about 35 rods (Figure 6D), which is slightly more than what was recently reported (~25 rods, Tsukamoto and Omi, 2013).
 A single rod contacted one or two RBCs, but very rarely no RBC or more than two (Figure 6E).
 In all cases with two invaginating dendrites, the dendrites belonged to two different RBCs (n = 30 rods).
 The rods without RBC contacts were mainly located at the border of the reconstructed volume, where we could not recover all RBCs.
 The number of rods contacting OFF-CBCs was much lower: Whereas CBC1 and CBC2 did not receive considerable rod input, CBC3A, CBC3B and CBC4 were contacted by 5–10 rods, with CBC3B receiving the strongest rod input (Figure 6D).

 ## Discussion

-We analyzed an existing electron microscopy dataset (
+We analyzed an existing electron microscopy dataset (Helmstaedter et al., 2013) to quantify the connectivity between photoreceptors and bipolar cells.
+We found interesting violations of established principles of outer retinal connectivity: The newly discovered CBCX (Helmstaedter et al., 2013), likely an ON-CBC (Ichinose et al., 2014; Franke et al., 2016), had unexpectedly few and mostly atypical basal contacts to cones.
+While CBC types 5T, 5O and 8 also contacted fewer cones than expected from their dendritic field, they exhibited ‘standard’ invaginating synapses.
+In addition, we provide anatomical evidence that rod and cone pathways are interconnected, showing frequent cone-RBC contacts.
+The emerging picture of BC types with their input profiles are summarized in Figure 7.

 ![Figure 7.](https://cdn.elifesciences.org/articles/20041/elife-20041-fig7-v2.jpg)

 **Figure 7.:** Representative examples of bipolar cell types in the mouse retina are shown.
-The number of cones in the dendritic field number and contacted photoreceptors are given for each type.DOI: http://dx.doi.org/10.7554/eLife.20041.020
+The number of cones in the dendritic field number and contacted photoreceptors are given for each type.

-## Does a ‘contact’ represent a synaptic connection?
+### Does a ‘contact’ represent a synaptic connection?

 Since the dataset we used was not labeled for synaptic structures, we used automatic classifiers based on structural criteria to identify putative synaptic contacts between BCs and photoreceptors.
 Due to the highly stereotypical anatomy of the photoreceptor-BC synapse, these criteria allow unambiguous identification of synaptic sites for trained humans (see also Results).
 For example, we used the proximity of the closest contact to the center of the cone pedicle region as a feature, where presynaptic ribbons have been reported at the ultrastructural level (Dowling and Boycott, 1966; Chun et al., 1996).

 The overall accuracy of the classifiers evaluated with human annotated labels was high (~90%).
 Nevertheless, it is possible that a few contacts were misclassified.
 Manual quality control, however, revealed no systematic errors.
 Therefore it is unlikely that classification errors affected our main conclusions.
 Mismatches between human and classifier labels usually occurred when the human used the global context for the assessment of a contact, knowledge that is not easily transferred into an algorithm (Figure 2—figure supplement 2).
 Still, human error cannot be ruled out: For instance, contact points labeled by humans as non-synaptic may feature a gap junction and are therefore functional rather than random.
 For reference, all data including software for classifying and examining BC-cone contacts is available online.

-## Is there an effect of retinal location?
+### Is there an effect of retinal location?

 Unfortunately, the retinal location of the EM stack used here is unknown (Helmstaedter et al., 2013); it may originate from the ventral retina, where M-cones co-express S-opsin (Röhlich et al., 1994; Baden et al., 2013) However, as ‘true’ S-cones were shown to be evenly distributed across the retina (Haverkamp et al., 2005), CBC9 connectivity can be used for identification of S-cones independent of location.
 Nevertheless, it cannot be excluded that opsin co-expression in M-cones in the ventral retina may influence the connectivity patterns between the M-cones and the remaining bipolar cell types.

-## Sparse contacts between some ON CBC types and cones
+### Sparse contacts between some ON CBC types and cones

 We found that ON-CBCs 5T, 5O, X and 8 contact fewer cones than expected from the size of their dendritic field.
 We observed that many of their dendrites passed by the cone pedicles with a distance of 1–3 µm or even ended under a cone pedicle without contacting it (Figure 3—figure supplement 1).
 This is in agreement with a recent study reporting that CBC8 does not contact all cones within its dendritic field (Dunn and Wong, 2012), but in contrast to earlier studies that concluded that different diffuse BC types receive input from all cones within their dendritic field (Boycott and Wässle, 1991; Wässle et al., 2009).
 However, a crucial difference with the earlier studies and our study is spatial resolution: Conventional light microscopy can resolve depth with a resolution of several hundreds of nanometers, whereas the EM dataset we used has a resolution of 25 nm, allowing us to more accurately assess whether pre- and postsynaptic structures are in contact with each other.

 Could diffusion-based synaptic signaling play a role in ON-CBCs with sparse contacts?
 ‘Diffusion-based’ synaptic contacts have been proposed for OFF-CBCs (DeVries et al., 2006) and between cones (Szmajda and Devries, 2011).
 However, although diffusion-based transmission may be present in the outer retina, there is no evidence so far that cone signals reach bipolar cells that neither make invaginating or basal contacts (i.e. with dendrites just passing by a cone pedicle).

-## CBCX makes atypical contacts with cones
+### CBCX makes atypical contacts with cones

 As shown above, the CBCX makes the fewest contacts with cones of all ON CBCs.
 On average, they contacted only about two cones, representing only 20% of the cones within the area of their dendrites.
 This finding is in agreement with a recent single-cell RNA-seq study, which found that CBCXs feature lower expression levels for metabotropic glutamate receptor mGluR6 (grm6) – the hallmark of ON-BCs – compared to other ON-CBC types (Shekhar et al., 2016).
 The mouse CBCX is reminiscent of the giant CBC in macaque retina (Joo et al., 2011, Tsukamoto and Omi, 2016) with respect to several features: Also the latter has a very large and sparsely branched dendritic tree and a relatively large axonal arbor that stratifies in the middle of the IPL and contacts only about 50% of the cones in its dendritic field.